 The structure of the URC consists of an elected chairperson, and executive committee, and committees established to address specific issues.
 Appointments to the subcommittees are made by the executive committee.
 The Office of the Vice President for Research serves as the office of record for the URC.

-Every year the University Research Council Research and Creative Activities Fair is organized by the Office of the VP for Research in conjunction with the Alliance for Minority Participation’s annual conference.
+Every year the University Research Council Research and Creative Activities Fair is organized by the Office of the VP for Research.
+The 2018 URC Fair will be held in conjunction with Research Week (April 2 – 6).
 This gathering provides an opportunity for the research and creative activity community at NMSU to demonstrate the diversity of its scope, develop new linkages with colleagues across the university, and show the community the innovations taking place on campus.
 The Fair is open to individuals, centers or institutes, and special programs involved with research and creative activities across the campus.
 The Fair exhibitions are expected to be displayed by the faculty and professional staff involved with the projects but graduate and undergraduate students are encouraged to attend.

 Research Institute/Specialization Appointments

 - Arterburn, Jeffrey (Biosciences)

 - Fernald, Sam (Natural Resource Sustainability & Renewal)

 - TBD (21st Century Space & Aerospace)